osamuaoki/osamu-utils/README.md

 #### Evolution

-Firstm set up with your primary Google account and add other mails.
+First, set up with your primary Google account and add other mails.
 You can add send-only ssh-sendmail too.

 Use IMAP/SSL and SMTP/STARTTLS for Gmail.
 (Use OAUTH)

+Manually copying filter setups across multiple installs can become non-trivial tasks.

+See https://wiki.debian.org/EvolutionBackup for easier way.

 #### exim4